-Please note that the result is an estimation based on normal condition.
-The actual voltage drop can vary depend on the condition of the wire, the conduit being used, the temperature, the connector, the frequency etc. But, in most cases, it will be very close.
+Please note that the result is an estimation based on normal conditions.
+The actual voltage drop can vary depending on the condition of the wire, the conduit being used, the temperature, the connector, the frequency etc. But, in most cases, it will be very close.

 Basic Voltage Drop Law

 I : the current through the object, measured in amperes

 R : the resistance of the wires, measured in ohms